 High School 2020 Graduates: Graduating High School Seniors can schedule a phone or virtual application assistance appointment.
 Also visit our Class of 2020 page for other helpful information related to enrolling at the College.
 Recent Dual Enrolled High School Graduates are encourage to watch the recent "Making the Switch" workshop recording with information specifically for Dual Enrolled students transitioning from high school to college.

-Campus Tours: All campus tours scheduled previously for Spring Term are canceled.
-Please visit our virtual campus tour to browse maps, images and videos of EFSC’s four campus locations.
+Campus Tours: In-person tours have been discontinued until further notice.
+However, live, student-led virtual tours are still being delivered through Microsoft Teams.
+Please visit our campus tours page to check out the virtual tour schedule, browse maps, images and videos of EFSC’s four campus locations.

-Open Houses & Events: There are currently no scheduled on-campus open house events, however planning continues for Fall virtual events.
+Open Houses & Events: There are currently no scheduled on-campus open house events, however virtual events have been organized.
 Any scheduled events be found on the Future Student Events & Deadlines Calendar.
 Looking for an open house?
 Watch the sessions replays from the Fall 2020 Launch to Success future student virtual event featuring meet and greets by campus, advising workshops, student success tips, major exploration and more!

 For everyone’s safety and convenience, advisors are offering the majority of advising appointments virtually using a variety of communication methods including by telephone, Microsoft Teams meeting or by email.
-Live Chat also is a great option to get answers to quick questions when a full advising session is not needed.
-Limited on-campus meetings are available and only by appointment (see information below on scheduling both virtual and in-person appointments).
+Live Chat is also a great option to get answers to quick questions when a full advising session is not needed.
+Limited on-campus meetings are available and only by appointment through one of two methods.
+1) By prior appointment with your assigned advisor or 2) Inquire at the campus Student Services Building Welcome Desk for limited same day appointment availability.
+Facial coverings will be required for all in person appointments with social distancing requirements in place.
+(See information below on scheduling both virtual and in-person appointments).
 Also review Advising resources on our web page.

-Cocoa, Melbourne and Palm Bay: Monday - Thrusday, 8 AM – 7PM
+Cocoa, Melbourne and Palm Bay: Monday - Thursday, 8 AM - 7PM

 Titusville: Monday - Wednesday, 8 AM - 5:30 PM and Thursday, 8 AM - 7 PM

-EFSC Advisors are assisting students via email or through Live Chat with an Advisor (Monday - Thursday, 8 AM - 7 PM).
+EFSC Advisors are assisting students via email or through Live Chat with an Advisor Monday - Thursday, 8 AM to 7 PM.

-Limited on-campus advising services are available starting August 3 by prior appointment only, with facial coverings and social distancing requirements in place.
+Limited on-campus advising services are available by prior appointment only, with facial coverings and social distancing requirements in place.

 Current and accepted first-time college students can schedule an appointment with their assigned advisor after logging in to the myEFSC Student Services Portal, by looking for the blue heading that says and using the info in that area to make the advising appointment.
 Current students can also find their assigned advisor directly through the contact information in myGPS, EFSC's web-based academic-advising and degree audit tool.
 For your safety and convenience, advising appointments will typically be conducted virtually either by phone, Microsoft Teams meeting or email.
 On campus appointments will be offered on a very limited basis.
-After making an appointment, you will be contacted through your Titan email account approximately 1-3 business days in advance of the appointment to confirm it and to determine the best method for your advising session.
+When making an appointment with your advisor, one of the questions asked is to identify your preferred method of meeting.
+Upon making your appointment through your portal appointment process, you will receive a confirmation message to your Titan email.

 Prospective students can contact campus advising offices by either using the emails below, calling 321-632-1111

-or by using the Live Chat feature, Monday - Thursday, 8 AM - 7 PM.
+or by using the Live Chat option, Monday - Thursday, 8 AM - 7 PM.
 Any of those methods can be used to ask questions

 or discuss how to make an appointment if needed.
 Most appointments will be held virtually